apache/flink/docs/ops/state/large_state_tuning.md

   - The amount of data buffered during alignments.
 For exactly-once semantics, Flink *aligns* the streams at operators that receive multiple input streams, buffering some data for that alignment.
-    The buffered data volume is ideally low - higher amounts means that checkpoint barriers are reveived at very different times from the different input streams.
+    The buffered data volume is ideally low - higher amounts means that checkpoint barriers are received at very different times from the different input streams.

 Note that when the here indicated numbers can be occasionally high in the presence of transient backpressure, data skew,